How to Become a More Effective Leader

 4 Leadership Principles to Become a More Effective Leader

-Whether you are the CEO of a multi-national manufacturing company or a new manager trying to lead a small team of techies, here are the four principles of leadership that are common to everyone in a leadership role.
+Whether you are the CEO of a multi-national healthcare company or a new manager trying to lead a small team of techies, here are the four principles of leadership that are common to everyone in a leadership role.
 The best leaders and managers know how to:

 1. Set Clear Expectations and Meaningful Goals

-Committed employees know where the company is going, how they fit in, and why their role is important to their career and to the organization.
+Each team member needs to understand exactly how they as individuals contribute to the overall effort.
+And the best leaders share news of progress and celebrate each step in the right directionCommitted employees know where the company is going, how they fit in, and why their role is important to their career and to the organization.

 2. Hire Employees Who Believe